stakpak/genai-agent-hackathon-cairo-2025/README.md

 - **Implementing Tool Calling** (e.g agentic actions:  run_command , list_directories .... )
 - **Agent Iteration Logic**
 - **End Goal shaping**
-Explore both tutorials to deepen your understanding of LLM-powered agents and how to bring them to life in real-world use cases.

 ---

 ## 📁 `material/` — Technical Slides & Workshop Resources